What Makes Merriam Special

 Grade Level Meetings

 Teachers on the same grade level meet weekly, to collaborate and develop meaningful curriculum, review and create assessments, and discuss other school related topics.
-Additionally, grade levels collaborate two Thursday afternoons per month in order to develop dynamic and engaging curriculum.

 Triads